New Sprit Sail for my Skerry

 One advantage of the jib is that I can heave to and actually "park the boat".
 It sits very quietly and drifts slowly.

 I never noticed that my rudder had not been lowered.
 It was still in the up position and I never missed it since the boat moved so easily.
 It did feel a bit sluggish in a tack though!

 I kept the reefing spot to shorten the sail but since I rarely use it it is not likely to be all that useful.

 My Nick is insisting that I need a new jib because he feel orange simply does not go with red.

 UPDATE: I eventually cut the sail to lower the peak.
-I could not get it to set properly.
-The ideal position of the sprit is bisecting the peak and I was too far out to manage this.
+I could not get it to set properly, or rather to stay set.
+The ideal position of the sprit is bisecting the peak and I was too far out to manage this without a lot of adjusting.
 After that adjustment, the sail is really good and I'm very happy with it.
 I've learned to handle the slightly larger sail area and with the jib there is almost never lea helm.

 I try to be accurate and check my information, but mistakes happen.email me if you find mistakes, I'll fix them and we'll all benefit: Christine